edoski/bostarter/docs/DB-PRJ-REPORT.md

 - With my main init file having grown to >2700 lines I decided to document it with very clear segmentations to make it clearer and more maintainable
 	- highlight importance of clear structure, documentation, and necessity of transmitting clearly the purpose/intent of the SP etc
+	- removing custom triggers and maintaining only the ones strictly required by project traccia.
+I opted to keep all the logic handling in sp's as it centralises all the logic checks and actions performed to the most relevant areas (eg. when a creatore updates a skill profilo level i want to see only the sp that he invokes and inside of it i should expect to infer every possible side-effect/change in db that emerges as a result of that operation)

 - while the existence check for the project might seem redundant from a pure data-integrity standpoint, it is valuable for providing a better, more controlled error response and enforcing additional business logic.
 EXAMPLE: The check for the project’s closed state is absolutely necessary for comments and financing operations because it’s not covered by the foreign key constraints.

-- decomposing php site into components, actions, functions, and public (pages) to split page display from action logic, and components great for code reusability
+- decomposing php site into components, actions, functions, and public (pages) to split page display from action logic, and components great for code reusability and security

+- navigating unforeseen complexity: apache web server permissions, configuring php environment, getting mongodb extension working → All lead to me learning a bit about docker and containerising the whole project, ensuring also universal portability of the project

 # **6. FUNZIONALITÀ**
 ---